 I am the founder of U.CHESS AND LEISURE GAMES, a social enterprise aimed at using productive mind games as a tool for improving the academic IQ of young school children in Nigeria.
 Registered with the corporate affairs commission of Nigeria, our target market is schools here we designed the phases in the form of an NGO.
 We are inclined towards creating this business project for hotels and lounges.

 At its level, the school program system we operate is quite simple.
 The project is in three phases: First, we send out proposals to schools on the benefits of these games like Chess, Scrabble, Monopoly, Rubiks Cube and others.
 We also try to explain to and convince the schools to key into the vision.
 Hopeful that our proposal is accepted, we plan to conduct a free exhibition training for 100 randomly selected students of the school.
 Why we have chosen this route is because we believe our first trial will need a follow-up model to convince more students.
 Once we yield positive results, the next step is a startup Leisure club in the school – based on agreed terms and conditions, which we will supervise once a week (four times a month).

 The remaining two phases of the project are to keep tabs on the academic improvement of the school children.
 We have chosen to organise this through our appointed school club heads – selected from among the staff teachers of the school and two students who submit monthly reports.

-The final stage is the ‘improved’ school stand a chance of getting a slot to our annual statewide chess competition.
+The final stage is the ‘improved’ school stand a chance of getting a slot in our annual statewide chess competition.